jkaewprateep/IBM---SQL-A-Practical-Introduction-for-Querying-Databases/README.md

 ### Select, inner join and where cause conditions ###

 🧸💬 Better than evaluation, aggregation selection method inner joined with where causes can perform indexes for the faster response of sub-queries and min-max values. </br>
 🦭💬 Now you know the database subqueries joining when someone tries to fetch the min-max value from none-indexes fields in the remote data table, SQL statement is a guarantee return method by the min-max function.
-Try to compare the joining method on sub-queries and aggregate method and see the performance. </br>
+Try to compare the joining method on sub-queries and the aggregate method and see the performance. </br>

 ```
 --- Query1A ---